Does the church put faith in our youth?

 Ron, a Catholic school student, says, "Youth being able to teach youth.Youth being able to teach adults!
 It meant a lot to me to be able to be part of that.
 I didn't think it was going to be such a big deal, but when I was done, I realized that this has been a really cool thing."

 Church leadership without prayer is empty.
-We encouraged students to pray, but not with rote prayers or stale prayer services.
+We encouraged students to pray, but not with rote players or stale prayer services.

 "I don't hate the church.
 The church is a good thing," says Jim, a high-school freshman from a small town parish.
 "You feed the poor, and you tell us how to live so the whole world doesn't become totally bad and evil and everything.
 But the church has a major problem.
 You don't know how to pray on Sunday.
 And if you don't figure out how, we're not going to keep coming.
 We have better things to do with our time."